BREACH OF CONTRACT

 If someone has written or said anything bad that can harm your reputation, you have the right to sue for damages.
 With the advent of the internet and social media, defamation on sites like Facebook, Twitter, Instagram or LinkedIn is a common thing nowadays.
 Even individuals who share a defamatory post are liable to be prosecuted for such offences.
 Actions should be filed within a year from which defamatory comments were made against you.

-Our employment solicitors provide workplace relations advice and represent employers (and in certain circumstances employees) in employment law disputes.
+Our employment solicitors provide workplace relations advice and represent employers in employment law disputes.

 With a strong understanding of the employment law legislative framework, our solicitors can assist your business in defending a range of claims including unfair dismissal, adverse action, and unlawful termination claims.

-MLLS’ insolvency lawyers advise those trading through a company or trust of available options to deal with debt issues.
+Businesses trading through a company or trust engage our insolvency lawyers for advice on the available options to deal with debt issues.

 There are a number of reasons why businesses get themselves into financial difficulty.
 It can be from poor economic conditions, adverse legal action, ATO debt issues or problems with suppliers.
 Whether you need assistance in reaching an arrangement with your creditors, help with winding down your business, or assistance with administration or liquidation, we can guide you through the process.